pasqualerossi/pasqualerossi/README.md

-# Which of the following are you looking for?
+# What are you looking for?

 | :keyboard:  &nbsp; [42 Exams - Click Here](https://github.com/pasqualerossi/42-Exams)       |
 |-----------------------------------------|